solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/country_regulations.rst

    - ``DD.MM.YYYY`` - Dot-separated European format (e.g., 04.09.2014)

 **Format Preservation:**
-   When a date is successfully parsed, the shifted date is returned in the same format as the input.
+   When a date is successfully recognized, the shifted date is returned in the same format as the input.
 For example:

    - Input: ``2014-09-04`` → Output: ``2013-12-14`` (ISO format preserved)